Richardbmk/comfysloth/README.md

 ## How to run it in local

-After cloning the repo, install the dependencies using npm install.
-Start the application with npm start.
-Make sure to setup environment variables as per the .env_example (should be .env).
+After cloning the repo, install the dependencies using `npm install`.
+Start the application with `npm start`.
+Make sure to setup environment variables as per the .env_example (should be `.env`).

-In the folder with the name of lambda-functions you will find instructions of how to deploy the lambda function I use to deploy the application
+In the folder with the name of `lambda-functions` you will find instructions of how to deploy the lambda function I use to deploy the application